jackanakin/solid/README.md

 We want to produce snapshots of the object’s state to be able to restore a previous state of the object.<br/>
 Direct access to the object’s fields/getters/setters violates its encapsulation.<br/>

+### 8.7 Observer aka Event-Subscriber, Listener
+`Allows to define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing`

+Observer lets receivers dynamically subscribe to and unsubscribe from receiving requests.<br/>
+One to many communication/interaction.<br/>
+Observer can notify other objects not only when its state changes but also on some other event occurs like a method is called on the object.

+Usefull when:<br/>
+Changes to the state of one object may require changing other objects, and the actual set of objects is unknown beforehand or changes dynamically.<br/>
+Some objects in the app must observe others, but only for a limited time or in specific cases.<br/>

+Examples: HttpServletListener

+### 8.8 State
+`Allows to an object alter its behavior when its internal state changes.
+It appears as if the object changed its class`

+State pattern is about behavior and separating that behavior in a nice organized classes, effect of calling a method depends on current of the object.<br/>
+Implements actual behavior of an object specific to a particular state.<br/>
+State object represents current state of our context object.<br/>

+Usefull when:<br/>
+Have an object that behaves differently depending on its current state, the number of states is enormous, and the state-specific code changes frequently.<br/>
+Have a class polluted with massive conditionals that alter how the class behaves according to the current values of the class’s fields.<br/>
+Have a lot of duplicate code across similar states and transitions of a condition-based state machine.

+Examples: JSF LifeCycle

+### 8.9 Strategy
+`Allows to define a family of algorithms, put each of them into a separate class, and make their objects interchangeable`

+Encapsulate one/many algorithms in classes allowing to change the algorithm used to perform an operation.<br/>
+One class per algorithm.

+Usefull when:<br/>
+Have to use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime.<br/>
+Have a lot of similar classes that only differ in the way they execute some behavior.<br/>
+Have to isolate the business logic of a class from the implementation details of algorithms that may not be as important in the context of that logic.<br/>
+Have a class with massive conditional statements that switches between different variants of the same algorithm.

+Examples: java.util.Comparator

+### 8.10 Template Method
+`Allows to define the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure`

+Steps are abstract methods in the base class, subclasses override them and provide diferent implementations.<br/>
+All subclasses must override the steps.<br/>

+Usefull when:<br/>
+Need to let clients extend only particular steps of an algorithm, but not the whole algorithm or its structure.<br/>
+Have several classes that contain almost identical algorithms with some minor differences.<br/>

+Examples: java.util.AbstractMap